SoftwareDefinedBuildings/themetadata/README.md

 This is the metadata.
 There are many like it but this one is ours.

+## Goals

+1. The metadata structure should support incremental construction.
+We may not know the full details of every building component when we begin, but we should not need to have a *complete* picture before we can start reasoning about the building's structure.
+2. fill in more here

 ## Layered Approach

 No one metadata structure can accomplish everything.
 Our approach here is to